The cyclic logic of paradox

 One client with a gambling problem told me that after leaving our counselling sessions, she went straight to the pokies.
 One way of looking at this is that she was saying that the solution of counselling had become a problem.

 Another client said, “I have to keep gambling.
 It’s the only way I can get back to square one.”
-One way of looking at this was that this problem gambler was telling me that gambling was his only solution.
+One way of looking at this was that he was telling me that problem gambling was his only solution.

 Looking back, I don’t think I handled either situation well.
 The crazy, spinning logic of these paradoxes seemed unassailable and caught me in the client’s despair.
 I needed to find better ways to stay curious and to hear how trapped they felt.